 Any time there is a change in leadership, is it asked: What will this mean?
 What will a new administration mean for employment law?
 What about taxation?
 What about employee benefits?

 From 401(k) plans to vacation policy, this topic gives HR and Compensation professionals specific strategies on how to handle benefit plans.
 Articles also provide guidance to brokers, advisers and consultants.

-By Stephan Aarstol,CEO, Tower Paddle Boards
+by Stephan Aarstol,CEO and founder, Tower Paddle Boards

 What if I told you that you could work fewer hours and be paid the same, or even more?
 What if I told you that you could give all your employees a raise for free, and they could go home early, everyday?
 What if I told you that this is also the fastest way to grow your business?
 I doubt you’d believe me, and I don’t blame you.
 But here’s the thing: I just did it.